dsanson/dsanson.github.com/301f2010/readings/_posts/2010-09-17-reading-list.markdown

 layout: phil301-post
 section: readings
 published: true
-excerpt: The course divides into three chronological chunks
+excerpt: | The course divides into three chronological chunks

     1. Presocratic Philosophy
     2. Socrates and Plato
     3. Aristotle

+    We will work through the following texts in order, planning to spend roughly three weeks on each section.
 ---

 The course divides into three chronological chunks: